ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/before_and_after.md

 ![API Gateway Before and after Tuning](BeforeAndAfterAPIGW.png)

-Depending on the use case requirements.
-The AWS m7g.2xlarge instance type shown above could be down sized to a m7g.xlarge to gain cost savings.
+Requirements vary based on the use case.
+In the example shown above, the AWS m7g.2xlarge instance type could be down sized to a m7g.xlarge to gain cost savings.